 Learning Mentors – students who are falling behind in a particular curriculum area may be assigned a Learning Mentor.
 This may involve academic mentoring during tutorial period or break times.
 Where necessary, students may be withdrawn from non-examined subjects, in order to spend more time on their examined subjects.
-Occasionally, Key Stage 4 students are withdrawn from option subjects, in order to spend time working with the Learning Mentors on the remainder of their curriculum.
+Occasionally, Key Stage 4 students are withdrawn from option subjects to work with the Learning Mentors on the remainder of their curriculum.

 The Supplementary Curriculum

-Students at Furze Platt also engage in a significant number of supplementary activities, that take place before school, during tutorial periods, at break times, after school, or during the school holidays.
-Some of the most significant include:
+Students at Furze Platt also engage in a significant number of supplementary activities that take place before school, during tutorial periods, at break times, after school or during the school holidays.
+Some of the most significant - in addition to our ever popular Year 7 PGL trip - include:

 Drama, including after-school drama clubs, leading to major performances for all age groups throughout the year;